 - Overall thoughts of logging my foods on My Fitness Pal for 4 weeks

-I logged my food on My Fitness Pal for 4 Weeks
+I logged my food on My Fitness Pal for over 6 Months

 here’s what I’ve learned